Figurative Structures

 1999 – Present

 This practice examines the body as a site where complementary opposites organize into stable equilibrium.
-The investigation treats the figure as variable capable of systematic configuration.
+The investigation treats the figure as a structural variable capable of systematic configuration, revealing principles of harmony.

-Triangles and Horizontals perform analytical deconstruction, isolating fundamental geometric principles—angular and continuous—that structure the form.
+Triangles and Horizontals perform analytical separation, isolating fundamental geometric relationships—angular and continuous—that structure the form.

-Synthesis then occurs through two complementary operations: Continuum achieves formal integration, eliminating separation to reveal the figure as indivisible physical whole.
-Reflections demonstrates psychological integration, where the self emerges through the balance of complementary opposites—dominant and recessive, revealed and concealed.
+Synthesis then occurs through two complementary operations: Continuum achieves formal integration, dissolving separation to reveal the figure as indivisible wholeness.
+Reflections demonstrates psychological integration, where selfhood emerges through the balance of complementary opposites—dominant and recessive, revealed and concealed.
+Through this psychological synthesis, Reflections makes explicit the principle governing all investigation: the self, like all equilibrium, emerges through integration of complementary opposites.
+Every configuration that achieves balance does so by embodying this fundamental duality: the capacity to hold complementary opposites in sustained relationship.

 From this recognition, investigation branches into three modes.
-Asymptote tests the integrated form against external absolutes—temporal impossibility where poses cannot persist yet remain held.
-Limits addresses internal boundaries, demonstrating how volition expands apparent anatomical capacity.
-Conditionals proposes an alternative path: what morphologies emerge when integration follows algorithmic rather than biological logic?
+Asymptote tests the integrated form against external absolutes—temporal impossibility where positions cannot persist yet remain held.
+Limits addresses internal boundaries, demonstrating how intention expands apparent physical capacity.
+Conditionals proposes an alternative path: what forms emerge when integration follows algorithmic rather than organic logic?

-Ultimately, this rigor serves an aesthetic purpose: to isolate compositionally complete forms where beauty emerges as visible evidence of structural resolution.
+Ultimately, this rigor serves an aesthetic purpose: to isolate compositionally complete forms where beauty emerges as visible. evidence of harmony—the integration of physical, psychological, and aesthetic domains.

 CONDITIONALS